bsc-s2/pykit/request/README.md

         -   `query_auth`:
             set to `True` if you want to add the signature to the query string.
             The default is `False`, mean add the signature in the header.
             Generally, only non-post request may need it.
-Optional
+Optional.

         -   `sign_payload`:
             set to `True` if you want to sign the payload.The default is `False`.
             Generally, only non-post request may need it.
-Optional
+Optional.

         -   `headers_not_to_sign`:
             a list of header names, used to indicate which headers are not